 a.
 Only one pair of plain, simple, identical ear studs or black ear-sticks on the lower earlobes can be worn.

 b.
-No jewellery or accessories of any other kind e.g. nose rings / studs, tongue studs, bracelets, bangles, chains, rings, hand bands, ankle bands, etc. are allowed.
+Jewellery or accessories of any other kind e.g. nose rings / studs, tongue studs, bracelets, bangles, chains, rings, friendship bands, etc are not allowed.

 Students should exercise self-discipline and show consideration for others at all times to promote an environment conducive to effective teaching and learning.